elunna/nerfhack-changelog/README.md

 * Tiny monsters can drown in puddles (relevant if polymorphed into one)

 ### Forges
-* Forges were ported in from EvilHack
+* A new dungeon feature ported from EvilHack
 * In addition to facilitating forging, forges allow the player to perform many interesting tricks like repairing armor and disposing of zombies.
-*
 * Items can pass over forges.
 * New forging feature: There is a one-time 1 in 30 chance of erodeproofing an item when dipping in a forge.
 After this occurs, the forge will instead emit a puff of steam.
 * Forges always light up the square they occupy.